Whowong/CHH/GitLab/README.md

   5.6.5	AppServiceName – Name of your app service

-5.7	We are now going to override the auto devops pipeline.
+5.7	We are now going to return to the pipeline editor.
 Go to CI/CD section then “Editor”.
-This is the pipeline editor.
-Select “Create new CI/CD pipeline”

 5.8 We will now update your template with the following: